 The typical asking rate per listing is in the $30's per square foot per year.
-The North Corona submarket is going through a a rise in rates.
-In the last 3 months, the median rate went up $33 per sqft per year.
+The North Corona submarket is seeing a a boost in rates.
+In the last 3 months, the median rate went up $3 per sqft per year.
+That's a 11% increase in rent.

 Compared to the rest of the Metropolitan Los Angeles market, the North Corona submarket has smaller rates, so you should have no trouble finding a great deal in this undervalued submarket.

-In the last 90 days, 6 listings have been listed, which means office spaces are probably going fast.
+In the last 90 days, 6 listings have been listed, which means new availabilities are probably going fast.
 You'll want to be prepared to make an offer immediately.
-About 233% of the available space in the North Corona are subleases, so you might be able to find a shorter term or below market rent.
-There aren't many listings below 2,000 square feet posted, so finding a space for a small business might be tough.
+About 167% of the office spaces in the North Corona are subleases, so you might be able to sign a shorter term by taking over a previous lease.
+There aren't many listings below 2,000 square feet on the market, so finding a space for a small business might be tough.

-Even though the median size is 3,530 sqft, there are still 0 new listings below 2,000 sqft.
-Most properties in this market are close to 2 stories.
-Most buildings in this market were built in 2001 and are Class A.
+Even though the median size is 3,530 sqft, there are still 0 listings below 2,000 sqft.
+Most properties in this area are around 2 stories.
+Most buildings in this region were built in 2001 and are Class A.